Vertical Root Fracture

 Recognizing the signs and symptoms of a vertical root fracture is crucial for timely diagnosis and treatment.
 Here are some key indicators to be aware of:

-• Intermittent Discomfort: Pain that comes and goes, often triggered by specific actions like biting or chewing, may suggest a hidden fracture within the tooth.
+- Intermittent Sensitivity: Pain that comes and goes, often triggered by chewing or temperature changes.

-If you suspect you have Vertical Root Fracture or are experiencing dental pain, it’s crucial to seek prompt dental care.
-A dentist will assess your condition and recommend an appropriate treatment plan, which may include tooth extraction to alleviate the pain and prevent further complications.
+If you suspect you have Vertical Root Fracture, a dentist can help assess your tooth and recommend an appropriate treatment plan.
 For more information about Vertical Root Fracture, please contact us.

 Treatment Options For A Vertical Root Fracture